Quick Start

 // Access all plugin APIs

-const { columnVisibility, sorting, pagination } = table.plugins;
+const { columnVisibility, filtering, sorting, pagination } = table.plugins;

 </script>